 Peter's philosophical approach to chess makes learning much more practical.
 His energetic style and funny personality makes him one of the students favorite instructors.

 Peter spends most of his time at the CCCSA planning and organizing events/programs.
 His main focus and philosophy has always been to bring chess to a the level of other professional sports/games.

-Peter's has been teaching and organizing for more than 10 years.
+Peter has been teaching and organizing chess for more than 10 years.
 Peter has a Bachelors of Science in Economics from the University of North Carolina - Charlotte.
-Outside of the classroom, Peter enjoys tennis, ping ping and billiards.
+Outside of the classroom, Peter enjoys tennis, ping pong and billiards.